A note from Marius Mihalec, founder of GenticFlow.

 At Pulseway, we believed in “Making IT Heroes.”
 It was the right answer for its era.

-For 60-70% of L1 work (printer stuck, disk full, service down, password lock, common app crashes), nobody on your team touches the ticket.
+Most routine L1 work (printer stuck, disk full, service down, password lock, common app crashes) should be resolved before it becomes another ticket in the queue.

 The customer submits it at 2am.
-At 2:04am it’s closed, with a full audit trail of what it checked, observed, concluded, and did.
-Four minutes, while your team sleeps.
+At 2:04am it’s diagnosed, resolved where policy allows, and written back with complete case history: what was checked, observed, concluded, and done.
+Four minutes to a verified resolution.
 That’s the number every MSP owner has been chasing.

-At Pulseway, I sat on hundreds of calls with MSP owners, and the pattern was always the same.
+I sat on hundreds of calls with MSP owners, and the pattern was always the same.
 Every owner wanted to grow.
 They all hit the same ceiling: the volume of support work required just to keep the clients they already had.
 We improved everything: better sensors, more automation, richer dashboards.
 The ceiling moved, but it never disappeared.
-A human was still in the middle of every decision.
+Technicians still had to turn every alert and ticket into a resolution.
 We had eyes.
 We had hands.
-We didn’t have a brain.
+We didn’t have the casework layer.

-We aren’t replacing the engineer.
-We’re replacing the drudgery.
+Technicians stay in control.
+The assistant removes the drudgery before they open the case.
 You own the policy.
-The engineer owns the outcome.
-Every action runs through approval rules you define, and the judgment calls that actually require a human still go to a human.
+GenticFlow investigates and runs approved fixes inside those rules.
+Every action runs through approval rules you define, and the judgment calls that need sign-off still go to your technician.
 Control stays where it belongs.

 Print spooler is where we start, not where we stop.
-Each week the engineer earns the right to handle another issue class, proven against real tickets on real endpoints.
+Each week GenticFlow earns the right to handle another resolution playbook, proven against live tickets on affected endpoints.
 The library grows from the work, not from a roadmap.

 I spent a career pushing against that ceiling.
 AI-native founders know the new; they don’t yet know the existing.
 RMM-native builders know the existing; they don’t yet trust the new.
 We’re building at that collision.
 That’s where the interesting products live.

 That heritage shows up on the boring days.
 A generic AI doesn’t know that rebooting a domain controller at 2pm is not the same as rebooting it at 2am.
 A generic RMM knows which server is which, but not how to read a crash log and decide what to do next.
-GenticFlow is built to know both.
+GenticFlow is built to bring those together for technicians.
 Call it IT common sense: the difference between a fix that works and one that doesn’t bring down the business.

 That’s the bet.

-If you’re an MSP owner hitting the ceiling, or an IT leader doing more with less, come see the engineer.
-We’ll show you a real ticket being investigated on a real endpoint, and tell you what’s shipping next.
+If you’re an MSP owner hitting the ceiling, or an IT leader doing more with less, come see GenticFlow resolve a case.
+We’ll show you a live ticket being investigated on an affected endpoint, and tell you what’s shipping next.